 Vinyl Album Covers

-These covers evolved from simple protective sleeves into powerful visual art forms.
-Legendary designs like The Dark Side of the Moon and Sgt.
-Pepper’s Lonely Hearts Club Band helped define entire eras of music and graphic design.
+They went from simple, plastic protective sleeves to very visual art forms.
+Iconic album artwork, such as The Dark Side of the Moon and Sgt.
+Pepper’s Lonely Hearts Club Band defined eras in music and graphic design.

 Subway Sandwiches